Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: Conclusion

 \section{Conclusion}

-To summarize, we have developed an algorithm to identify cluster or domain and study their percolation properties on a 2D lattice.
+To summarize, we have developed an algorithm to identify clusters or domains and study their percolation properties on a 2D lattice.
 The algorithm exploits the structure of the linked-lists data type, and enumerates the clusters on the lattice with a single scan.
 Further, the locations of the sites constituting a cluster are stored, and this facilitates the application of methods based on percolation theory.
 Our approach, with minor modifications in the scanning process, can be adapted to lattices of higher dimensions.
 Based on the results, we also present an algorithm to identify the boundary of the cluster.
 Using the algorithm, we compute the number of domains formed in the MI-SF quench dynamics and calculate the critical exponent.
-The critical so obtained is in excellent agreement with the result from the vortex density.
-Further, we also studied the BG-SF transition in the DBHM.
+The critical exponent so obtained is in excellent agreement with the result from the vortex density.
+Further, we also study the BG-SF transition in the DBHM.
 For this we calculate the correlation length of the SF clusters and observe a divergence near the BG-SF transition.
-The power-law exponent $\nu$ calculated suggests that the BG-SF transition belongs in the 2D lattice percolation universality class.
+In addition, we have computed the fractal dimension of the SF clusters near the BG-SF transition.
+The exponent $\nu$ associated with the divergence of correlation length and the fractal dimension $D$ suggests that the BG-SF transition belongs to the universality class of 2D random percolation.